 Use the form below to request additional information about Ashland University's Correctional Education program.

-Ashland University provides a top-tier education for incarcerated students within correctional facilities.
+Ashland University provides a top-tier education for students within correctional facilities.
 Thanks to federal Pell Grant monies, correctional facilities may offer incarcerated individuals the ability to gain an education at no cost to the student or facility!

 DISTANCE LEARNING THROUGH SECURE TECHNOLOGY